 Reality: Google’s algorithms penalise unnatural keyword usage.
 Focus on clear, helpful descriptions that genuinely inform customers about your services and unique value.

-Here’s what actually works: Start with what you do and who you serve.
+Here’s what actually works.
+Start with what you do and who you serve.
 Mention your location naturally.
-Highlight what sets you apart – maybe it’s 24/7 availability, 30 years of experience, or eco-friendly practices.
-End with a soft call-to-action.
+Say what sets you apart, maybe it’s 24/7 availability, 30 years of experience, or eco-friendly practices.
+End with a soft call to action.
 For example: “Family-owned automotive repair shop serving Birmingham since 1992.
 Our certified mechanics specialise in European vehicles, offering transparent pricing and same-day service for most repairs.
 Book your free diagnostic check today.”

 Opening hours might seem straightforward, but they’re often wrong.
 Update them for holidays, special events, and seasonal changes.
 Nothing frustrates customers more than showing up to a closed business that Google said was open.
 Use the special hours feature for bank holidays and set holiday hours well in advance.
-Consider adding more specific hours for different services – maybe your kitchen closes before your bar, or your sales floor has different hours than your service department.
+You can even add specific hours for different services, maybe your kitchen closes before your bar, or your sales floor keeps different hours than your service department.

 Your website link strategy matters more than most realise.
 Instead of always linking to your homepage, consider linking to specific landing pages that match search intent.
 Pizza restaurant?
 Link to your online menu.
 Dental practice?
 Send them straight to your booking page.
 Marketing experts suggest this targeted approach can increase conversions by up to 30%.